ioannad/exception-handling/document/core/syntax/instructions.rst

      \REFFUNC~\funcidx \\
    \end{array}

-These instruction produce a null value, check for a null value, or compare two references, respectively.
+These instructions produce a null value, check for a null value, or compare two references, respectively.

 .. index:: ! parametric instruction, value type